 World's largest Pizza Hut franchisee files for Chapter 11 bankruptcy protection

 Wednesday, 1 July 2020 () The world's largest Pizza Hut franchisee filed for Chapter 11 bankruptcy protection Wednesday.
 In its filing, Leawood, Kansas-based NPC International Inc. listed estimated assets ranging from $1 billion to $10 billion and estimated liabilities in the same range.
 NPC operates 1,227 Pizza Hut restaurants in 27 states, representing about 20% of the domestic Pizza Hut system.
 It's also The Wendy's Co.'s (Nasdaq: WEN) largest franchisee, with 393 restaurants in eight states.
-Pizza Hut is owned by…
+Plano-based Pizza Hut…